Sidcup Lapidary & Mineral Society

 Detail of some of the larger pieces.

-club put on a small fluorescent mineral display.
+The club occasionally puts on a small fluorescent mineral display.

 "Minerals that glow in the dark"